Amourspirit/OooDev_Tute/docs/tute_ss.rst

 The workbook will start off with a single sheet named Sheet.
-You can change the name of the sheet using the :py:meth:`.Calc.set_sheet_name` method which stores a new string in its title property.
+You can change the name of the sheet using the :external+ooodev:py:meth:`Calc.set_sheet_name() <ooodev.office.calc.Calc.set_sheet_name>` method which stores a new string in its title property.

-Any time you modify the Workbook object or its sheets and cells, the spreadsheet file will not be saved until you call the :py:meth:`.Calc.save_doc` workbook method.
+Any time you modify the Workbook object or its sheets and cells, the spreadsheet file will not be saved until you call the :external+ooodev:py:meth:`Calc.save_doc() <ooodev.office.calc.Calc.save_doc>` workbook method.
 Enter the following into the interactive shell (with ``example.xlsx`` in the current working directory):

 .. tabs::